|Back to Back Issues Page|

-My aim is to provide you with information about what is happening in the world of IT that directly affects YOU.
+I aim to provide you with information about what is happening in the world of IT that directly affects YOU.

-Microsoft are releasing lots of details about new features in Windows 10 and improvements made over previous operating systems.
+Microsoft is releasing many details about new features in Windows 10 and improvements made over previous operating systems.

 Build '10158/59' come with over 300 bug fixes!
 Don't be surprised if Service Pack 1 is already in development!

-Microsoft expect to deliver Windows 10 to over 1 billion devices!
-4 million machines already have Windows 10 installed!
+Microsoft expects to deliver Windows 10 to over 1 billion devices.
+4 million machines already have Windows 10 installed.

-As the image above shows, Windows 10 is free.
-However after 12 months you are charged between £65 and £99, depending on how 'genuine' you copy of windows is and when you upgrade your current version.
+Windows 10 is free.
+However, after 12 months you are charged between £65 and £99, depending on how 'genuine' you copy of windows is and when you upgrade your current version.

-So what do you get with Windows 10?
-At the time of writing it is a moving feast, and lots of announcements are coming thick and fast.
+So, what do you get with Windows 10?
+At the time of writing it is a moving feast, and many announcements are coming thick and fast.